ahmdIbrhm/BicycleSharingSystem/README.md

 #### Ali
 * Implemented the contexts of querying data from the triple store.
 * Data visualization (Map, Statistics)
-* RDF-a integrated in HTML
+* RDF-a integration in HTML